Psychedelics: An Overview

 Prominent Personalities in the Psychedelic Scene

 A variety of important figures made significant contributions to the psychedelic movement during its heyday.
-Timothy Leary, a Harvard professor and advocate for LSD, is regarded as one of the most well-known characters.
-Ken Kesey, a novelist who authored “One Flew Over the Cuckoo’s Nest,” hosted infamous acid test parties in California.
-Owsley Stanley, nicknamed “Bear,” was a famous chemist who produced high-quality LSD and became considered a legend within the scene.
+One of the most famous characters is a Harvard professor and LSD proponent named Timothy Leary.
+A novelist who authored “One Flew Over the Cuckoo’s Nest,” Ken Kesey, hosted infamous acid test parties in California.
+One of the most famous chemists, Owsley Stanley was nicknamed “Bear” but was also considered a legend in the scene because he produced top-quality LSD.

 Here we can look at some of these key figures and their significance to this unique countercultural shift: